James-Begin/Python-Monte-Carlo-Simulation/README.md

 end = datetime.datetime(2023,6,1)
 data = yfinance.download('SPY', start, end)
 ```
-Next, calculate the past volatility using NumPy's standard deviation function.
+Next, calculate the past volatility using Numpy's standard deviation function.
 This standard deviation will be used in our distribution.
 ```
 returns = data['Adj Close'].pct_change()
 vol = returns.std()